sdu-hpcl/XPFS/README.md

 #XPFS

-*  A new method to search PROSITE profile on XEON Phi.
+*  A New Parallel PROSITE Profile Search Algorithm on Xeon Phi.

 ##Introduction
 * XPFS is a high performance database searching method based on the Intel(R) MIC platform.
 We have used a two-level parallelization scheme: the thread level coarse-grained and VPU level fine-grained parallelism to implement our algorithm.
 We gain 3 times faster than PFSearchV3 on the Xeon Phi 7110p.